 - Is the frame properly aligned?

 - Has a certified mechanic examined the car?

-- Will my insurance company offer coverage for cars with rebuilt titles?
+- Will my insurance company cover a car with a rebuilt title?

 Besides asking plenty of questions when you're shopping for a vehicle, there are other signs your dream car is a dud.

-Consumer Reports warns that if you see these signs on a car with a rebuilt title, think twice before you buy it:
+Consumer Reports warns that if you see any of the following on a car with a rebuilt title, think twice before buying it:

-"Certain types of damage to a vehicle should never be fixed, such as floods and fire damage," Shackelford says.
+"Certain types of damage to a vehicle should never be fixed,” like fire and flood damage, Shackelford said.
 "But more minor things, such as vandalism or suspension damage, [are] easily repaired."